 Why do NDA’s exist?

-NDAs help to protect the information of:
+A NDA law firm will help craft a NDA to help to protect the information of:

 - Trade secrets like recipes, manufacturing information, formulas or patented technology.